akachukwupaul/Student-Admission-System/NewStudentAdmissionSystem/README.md

 ## Admin Workflow
 - Log in to access the secure admin dashboard
 - View all students application with pagination and search functionality
-- Accept or reject student application using the action buttons
+- Accept or reject student application using the action buttons in the admin dashboard
 - Automatically updates the student's application status
-- manage application records and view student's application information
+- Manage students application record (View, update and delete student records)
+- Create new student record